NonameMedia/firescript/README.md

 ==========

 Firescript is a language which gets transpiled into Javascript.
 A language which uses indention for block scoping, has a clear and strict syntax, it supports dynamic typing and it's lesser code to write.
-Firescript output is valid Javascript.
+The transpiled output is clean and readable Javascript.

 Syntax
 ------